 These days it’s commonplace to chop and change careers throughout your working life.
 The average person works for over 45 years of their life and in that time the business landscape will change significantly.
 Some companies will thrive and others will disappear, new sectors will arise and existing ones fade; all of which can affect your career path.

-Equally, you will work in environments where you thrive and for managers you enjoy working for, as well as areas you may struggle in and managers who frustrate you.
+Equally, you will work in environments where you thrive and have managers you enjoy working for, as well as areas you may struggle in and managers who frustrate you.

 During your career, you will be on a constant journey of self-discovery, regularly identifying new knowledge about yourself including your strengths, how you react when under pressure, how you like to be managed and your preferred methods of communication.
 All of these factors will influence the decisions you make about your working life.

 Often, time and experience are needed before you can truly understand how you perform best in the work environment and areas where you struggle.
-Identifying this information about yourself can help to drive key decisions that will change your working life for the better.
-Therefore, a career change at any stage in your working life is not uncommon.
+The Thomas Personal Profile can however give you a truly holistic understanding of yourself in the workplace now.
+The detailed report provides insight into your strengths and potential limitations, preferred communication style, your motivations and how you behave under pressure.
+Identifying this information about yourself can help to drive key decisions in your working life, such as whether to make a career change.

 Making a change can be uplifting, but make sure you’ve done your research before going for it.
 You will be your most satisfied self if you play to your strengths and work in an environment that brings out the best in you.